 - Wheel guards

-Burley is one of the first companies that came up with the idea of children’s bike trailers and started selling them in the 1980s.
+Burley is one of the first companies that came up with the idea of children’s trailers and started selling them in the 1980s.

 Today, Burley is almost synonymous with bicycle trailers.
 Their products are known for setting the standard for durability, safety, and thoughtful design.